Blood Car

 Blood Car is a 2007 black comedy film directed by Alex Orr and starring Anna Chlumsky, Katie Rowlett, and Mike Brune.
-It is set in a not-too-distant future where gasoline prices have become exorbitant ($30+ US/gallon).
-Things take a turn for the worse when a kindergarten teacher (Mike Brune) invents a car that runs on a different fuel source: blood.
+It is set in a not-too-distant future where high gasoline prices lead a kindergarten teacher (Brune) to make a car that uses blood as a fuel source.

-Plot
+Synopsis

-Archie Andrews is a vegan kindergarten teacher who buys products from Lorraine's vegetarian road side stand.
-He is developing an engine that runs on wheatgrass with no results until he accidentally cuts his finger and the blood falls in the wheatgrass, which filters to the engine and then causes it to run.
+The film begins as Archie Andrews, a kindergarten teacher and vegan, regularly buys products from Lorraine's vegetarian roadside stand.
+He is developing an engine powered by wheatgrass, but his experiments prove unsuccessful until he accidentally cuts his finger and blood drips into the wheatgrass.
+After the mixture reaches the engine, it begins to operate successfully.

-Andrews then tests his car out and offers a ride to Denise, who runs a meat stand and is a rival to Lorraine.
-After Denise expresses an interest in Archie (believing he can afford 30+ dollars a gallon gasoline), he drives her home, but runs out of fuel.
-Archie turns to hunting animals, but they do not provide sufficient blood.
-He turns to larger prey such as predatory people, and eventually, settles for any victim after rebuilding a more efficient blood engine.
+Archie tests the vehicle and offers a ride to Denise, the owner of a meat stand and Lorraine's business rival.
+After Denise shows interest in Archie he drives her home but runs out of fuel.
+Seeking an alternative source of blood, Archie turns to hunting animals; however, their blood supply proves insufficient.
+He then targets larger prey, then violent criminals, before eventually killing people indiscriminately.